laszloT/GEPrRep/README.md

    |--------|  |--------| (2,5)  (6,10)

-In these examples they are graphically represented in order, but do not need to be for purposes of data exchange.
+In these examples, they are graphically represented in order, but do not need to be for purposes of data exchange.
 The "span" of a group is determined by the left most value  (lowest fromInt) of any pair in the group, in conjunction with the right most (highest toInt).

 Enclosure leaves us with the vital property that the pairs do not start and end in the same order.
 Consider the enclosure example above.
 The (1,16) pair is the first one to start, but it is the third one to end.
-This indicates that the distinctiveness of the pair is not attributed to the space it occupies within the span, but rather to its specifc boundaries.
+This indicates that the distinctiveness of a pair is not attributed to the space it occupies within the span, but rather to its specifc boundaries.
 The pairs can occupy the same space, but are still distinct and identifiable.
 Because of this, identifying empty space within a group can NOT be accomplished by evaluating the relationship between any given pair and the one that started before it.
 In the above example the space between the (2,5)